aaadddiii/lsmdb/README.md

 ## Overview

-StrataDB is a lightweight storage engine built from scratch in Go to understand the internals of modern databases such as RocksDB, LevelDB, and Cassandra.
+lsmDB is a lightweight storage engine built from scratch in Go to understand the internals of modern databases such as RocksDB, LevelDB, and Cassandra.

 The project implements an LSM-Tree architecture that prioritizes high write throughput while maintaining efficient reads through immutable SSTables and background compaction.